marodrigues20/java-certifications/ocp-java-11-programmer-2/src/main/java/Appendix_A/review_question/java_platform_module_system.md

 E. Line 5 <br>
 F. The code does not contain any compiler errors. <br>

+Correct Answer: E

+The module name is valid as are the *exports* statements.
+Line 4 and 5  are tricky because each is valid independently.
+However, the same module name is not allowed to be used in two *requires* statements.
+The second one fails to compile on line 5, making option E the answer.

 -----------------

 20. Which of the following would be a legal module name?
 (Choose all that apply.)